 4. Flush the Steam config and DNS

-- Press the Windows logo key + R on your keyboard > type steam://flushconfig in the Run box.
+- Press the Windows logo key + R on your keyboard, type steam://flushconfig in the Run box, and press Enter.

 - Select OK in the Steam question box that pops up.

-- Press the Windows logo key + R on your keyboard > type cmd in the Run box.
+- Press the Windows logo key + R on your keyboard, type cmd in the Run box and press Enter.

 - Type ipconfig /flushdns in the Command Prompt and press Enter.